How Do Bike Brakes Work: Learn The Science Behind Getting A Safe Stop

 3. What are the symptoms that I need to replace my brakes?

 The most common sign of worn brakes is squealing when pushing the lever.
 This can signify one of two things: Either your brakes are not working properly, or your brake pads are wearing out too quickly.
-To test your brakes, simply push the levers at different speeds.
+To test your brakes, push the levers at different speeds.
 If the noise gets stronger, you should replace your brake pads.

 4. How do bicycle brakes work as levers?